Deseret CWMU

 • Only put ammunition in the chamber when attempting to make a shot at the big game animal you have the permit for (then quickly remove chamber bullets).

-• Be aware of your surrounding while shooting.
+• Be aware of your surroundings while shooting.
 Do not shoot toward vehicles, hunters, and guest(s).

 • Do not rely on the gun’s safety.